icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Workflow:

 1. Subscriber registers as a subscriber to the namespace `icrc72:subscriber:sys:{principal as Text}` by calling the icrc72_register_subscription method.
-2. Publisher registers as a subscriber for the events it will publish with by calling `icrc72_register_subscription` and receives back a publicationId from the Orchestrator canister.
+2. Publisher registers as a subscriber for the events it will publish with by calling `icrc72_register_subscription` and receives back a subscriptionId from the Orchestrator canister.
 3. Publisher will receive a subscription activated message via a notification that has a data structure as follows:

   - `subscriptionId`: Array[Nat] - ID of the subscriptions activated